ThonyPrice/Bachelor_Thesis/Presentation/manuscript.md

 We will not go into detail on machine learning but illustrate the high level concept.
 It begins with data.
 --
-Lets take the example of a the image we saw in the previous slide.
+*ADD IMAGE INTO ML CONCEPT PIC* Lets take the example of a the image we saw in the previous slide.
 The data is the image and the label is if the sample was benign or malignant.
 Lots of such images-key pairs are collected and is then used as the input.
 --
 Next we select a model.
 A machine learning model is the design of the algorithm that will make the predictions.
 These four are models which is commonly used in Computer Aided Diagnostics.
 --